On the Landscape of One-hidden-layer Sparse Networks and Beyond: Sparse-dense Non-linear Networks

 \section{Sparse-dense Non-linear Networks}

-Previous work \citep{he2020piecewise, yun2018small} has already certified the intrinsic difference between linear and non-linear activations.
-However, the landscape of neural networks still has benign geometric properties \citep{venturi2019spurious, nguyen2018loss, nguyen2019connected} in the scope of no spurious valleys.

-We verify that SD nets still possess a benign landscape.
-We provide no spurious valleys for polynomial activations in Subsection \ref{subsec:polyax}, for general real analytic activations in Subsection \ref{subsec:saa}, and defer the proofs to Appendix \ref{app:non-linear}.
+Previous work \cite{yun2018small, he2020piecewise} has already certified the intrinsic difference between linear and non-linear activations.
+However, the landscape of neural networks still has benign geometric properties \cite{venturi2019spurious, nguyen2018loss, nguyen2019connected} in the scope of no spurious valleys, if the network is wide enough.
+In this section, we verify that a wide SD net with non-linear activations still possesses a benign landscape.
+We provide no spurious valleys for polynomial activations in Subsection \ref{subsec:polyax}, for general real analytic activations in Subsection \ref{subsec:saa}, and defer the proofs to \ref{app:non-linear}.